tellnes/bunyan-middleware/Readme.md

 **`obscureHeaders`** Default: `null`

+- Set to an array with header names to hide header values from log output.
+The output will still show header names, with value set to `null`.

+- Eg: `[ 'Authorization' ]`

+**`excludeHeaders`** Default: `null`

-- Set to an array with header nams to remove them from log output.
+- Set to an array with header names to remove them from log output.

 - Eg: `[ 'Authorization' ]`